nazimulrahman/Calories-Burn-Prediction/README.md

-# virtual-assistant
+# Calories Burn Prediction
-This project is IT based company assistant for any consultation
+This project is usefull for predicting calories burnt for a sports man